Why connectivity is key to using UAVs

 Halo technology aggregates different technologies into one communication pipeline.
 The advantages of using all the existing technologies in a hybrid and modular fashion are clear.

-Satellite and 5G are still emerging technologies, but Elsight is agile enough to deploy them as soon as possible.
+Satellite and 5G solution are still emerging technologies, but Elsight is agile enough to deploy them as soon as possible.

 Faced with massive future growth, juggling multiple technologies is not the best option, but it is where the industry finds itself.